Charisma-Mannheim/gc-ims-tools/README.md

 ## Installation

-Optionally create a new conda python enviroment with:
+Optionally create a new conda python environment with:

 `conda create --name ims python`

 `conda activate ims`

-To install the package locally clone the repository and navigate to the directory you cloned it to.
+To install the package clone the repository and navigate to the directory you cloned it to.
 Install requirements with:

 `pip install -r ims/requirements.txt`

-Install the package with:
+Install the package locally with:

 `pip install -e ims`